Explicit 27: Eye of the Tiger - Survivor

 8:40

-go into that stage area there's more just random shit scattered everywhere.
-So I kind
+there's more just random shit scattered everywhere.

-of got the impression it was just like a prop warehouse.
+So I kind of got the impression it was just like a prop warehouse.

-When you say scattered shit, in context of what we just talked about.
+When you say scattered shit in context of what we just talked about,

 8:58

-word stuff with shit and it's gotten me in trouble a few times.
-It's like I went to
+and it's got me in trouble a few times.

 9:15

-LITRO shit's coming on the wall.
+Literal shit's kind of on the wall.

 9:17

-But that's the impression I got that they just found like the prop warehouse and so
+that they just found the prop warehouse,

 9:23

-Maybe they're secretly very tiny people and they need to make their recording stage on
+and they need to make their recording stage

 9:28

-top of bathtub stacks or something?
+on top of bathtub stacks or something.

 9:33

-I don't know it's a very weird location.
+It's a very weird location.

 9:35

-I presume they just didn't have money/will to go anywhere else.
+I presume they just didn't have money

 9:39

-I'm wondering if because we said in the intro that it was basically written for Rocky 3
+that it was basically written for Rocky III

 9:44

-They use the demo version in the movie, so I'm wondering if they've had to just pull
+So I'm wondering if they've had to

 9:48

-all this together really quickly.
+just pull all this together really quickly.

 9:50

-Really just get the first place you can find because the movie's coming out.
+just get the first place you can find

 I'm surprised they just wouldn't just use shots from Rocky then.